Coder-soft/chlorine-api/README.md

 - **Customization**: Extend for filtering assets (e.g., by category) by modifying `getAllImages()` or the queue.
 - **Legal**: Ensure compliance with mcicons.ccleaf.com's terms and Minecraft's asset usage policies (assets are for fair use, not redistribution).

-If you encounter issues, check console logs or open an issue (if this is a repo).
+If you encounter issues, check console logs or open an issue.

 ---
 *Last updated: [10/22/25]*